RahafMohammed1/MusouqSystem/README.md

   * make different relations (m:n) (1:n) (1:1).
 - working on Usecase diagram:
   * draw Shopper actor & its functions in the system.
-- create github repo with contributes.
+- create GitHub repo with contributes.
+- working on GitHub desktop with team.
+- postman test & documentation.

 ## the technical work

-- build spring boot project structure with many dependices & database configration.
+- build spring boot project structure with many dependencies & database configuration.
 - work on the following classes and its relations:
   * User class
-    - class built to manage registeration and authintication of defferent user's role.
+    - class built to manage registration and authentication of different user's role.
   * Supplier class
-    - one of systeem users, business owner or product owner.
+    - one of the system users, business owner or product owner.
   * Product class
   * Image class
   * Category class
 - create Model, Repository layer, Service layer, and Controller layer of all class list above.
 - create all type of relations m:n, 1:n, 1:1 with DTO.
 - build Auth repo, Auth service, Auth Controller for User class, and set the 1:1 relation with all system's 3 actors.
+- make Repository Testing using jUnit test.

 ## My endpoints is: